-- Interpersonal Communication: Requires the ability of speaking and/or signaling people to convey or exchange information, including the ability to receive information and instructions from instructors, patients, physicians, and other health care providers and provide feedback to same.
+- Interpersonal Communication: Requires the ability to speak and/or signal people to convey or exchange information, including the ability to receive information and instructions from instructors, patients, physicians, and other health care providers and provide feedback to same.

-- Intelligence: Requires the ability to use critical thinking skills and problem solving skills in order to complete tasks accurately and within assigned time frames.
-Requires the ability to apply principles of logical or scientific thinking to a wide range of intellectual and practical problems, to deal with nonverbal symbolism in its most difficult phases, and to comprehend the most abstruse classes of concepts.
+- Intelligence: Requires the ability to use critical thinking skills and problem-solving skills in order to complete tasks accurately and within assigned time frames.
+Requires the ability to apply principles of logical or scientific thinking to a wide range of intellectual and practical problems, deal with nonverbal symbolism in its most difficult phases, and comprehend the most abstruse classes of concepts.

 - Verbal Aptitude: Requires the ability to record and deliver information and to follow verbal and written instructions.
 Must be able to communicate with others via effective verbal communication.
 Must be able to integrate multiple abstract concepts and express them in a comprehensive and concise manner.
 Must possess knowledge of medical terminology and symbolism.

 - Numerical Aptitude: Requires the ability to utilize mathematical formulas; add, subtract, multiply, and divide numbers; determine percentages and decimals; determine time and weight; apply algebraic, geometric, and trigonometric principles; and utilize descriptive statistics.
 Requires the ability to utilize metric systems on a regular basis.